ogeagla/closyr/README.md

 ## Installation

+Run the application from binary, download a release JAR and see the Usage section below.
+This project is not yet available in a JAR repository (though I'd use Clojars if enough requests).

-Currently this application is not packaged, so you have to run it from source, using Clojure development tools (`leiningen`)
+Or, you can run the app from source, using Clojure development tools (`leiningen`) in this project:

-    $ lein deps
+    $ lein deps/repl/run/uberjar

 ## Usage